 The battery life lasts for up to 48 hours with RGB or up to 60+ hours without RGB.
 This is the best battery life of any Logitech mouse yet.

 However, due to its small body the G Pro Wireless won’t suit everyone.
-If you have hands larger than around 18.5cm you might struggle to palm grip this mouse.
-In that case I would recommend the next mouse on the list, the G403.
+If you have hands larger than around 18/18.5 cm you might struggle to palm grip this mouse.

 - Width: 68mm